Nadrieril/dhall-rust/README.md

 This implementation currently supports most of the [Dhall standard](https://github.com/dhall-lang/dhall-lang) version `15.0.0`.

-The main missing features are import caching and import headers.
+The main missing feature is import headers.
 See [here](https://github.com/Nadrieril/dhall-rust/issues?q=is%3Aopen+is%3Aissue+label%3Astandard-compliance) for a list of the other missing features.